training-datalab/old-training-datalab.com/_pages/training-political-science-publications.md

 ![]({{ site.url }}{{ site.baseurl }}/images/lab-diagrams/diagram_publications.png){: style="width: 350px; float: right; border: 10px"}

 <p align="justify">Based on data from the latest measurement of the Chilean Politics Science Impact Ranking (<a href="https://bgonzalezbustamante.com/cps-ranking/series/2021-03-08-impact-ranking/" target="_blank">CPS-Ranking</a>), we have collected all the authors’ publications ranked in the first quartile (Q1) according to his/her H-Index.
 From this data set, we exclude publications in English and draw a random subsample.
-Alternatively, we are considering translating English publications to keep the integrity of the data.
 We are carrying out data coding procedures in this subsample to classify the type of publication using a typology of political science’s subfields.</p>

 ## Coding Political Science Publications